 Figure 8 illustrates how this might be done.
 The shaded states in each map would be covered under various thresholds for stereotyping, black population size, and polarized voting.
-A formula that required states to be in the upper quartile by stereotyping alone would cover Texas and Wyoming, along with 11 other states.
-If coverage were conditional on being in the upper quartile by all three criteria, Texas and Wyoming and would drop out.
+A formula that required states to be in the upper quartile by stereotyping alone would cover Texas and Wyoming, along with eleven other states.
+If coverage were conditional on being in the upper quartile by all three criteria, Texas and Wyoming would drop out.
 Texas, but not Wyoming, would be brought back under coverage if the threshold for "black population" were lowered from the upper quartile to the upper half.
-Thus, although state rankings are highly correlated across the three criteria, there is room for Congress to craft a formula that accommodates political realities as well as "current conditions" that proxy the risk of 14th and 15th Amendment violations.
+Thus, although state rankings are highly correlated across the three criteria, there is room for Congress to craft a formula that accommodates political realities as well as current conditions that act as proxies for Fourteenth and Fifteenth

 Figure 8.
-States that would be covered based on various thresholds of three measures: (1) racial stereotyping (2) Black population and (3) racially polarized voting.
+States that would be covered based on various thresholds of three measures: (1) racial stereotyping, (2) black population, and (3) racially polarized voting.
 Red borders represent states that were covered using the formula in Section 4 that was invalidated in Shelby County.